-FPAS 8.02
+FPAS 9.02

-The program ensures timely and diligent efforts to locate and provide notice to all parties who require notification or whose consent is required and documents such efforts in the case record.
+The organization ensures timely and diligent efforts to locate and provide notice to all parties who require notification or whose consent is required and documents such efforts in the case record.

-NA The program only provides services in cases where birth parents rights have already been terminated and no other consents are required.
+NA The organization only provides services in cases where birth parents’ rights have already been terminated and no other consents are required.

 NA The organization provides child-focused recruitment only.

-Interpretation: The program should take steps to prevent actions or practices that could limit or otherwise compromise a party's rights to notice and consent.

-Examples of steps that can be taken include:

-implementation of procedures that articulate methods for follow up on inconsistent or incomplete information about someone whose notice or consent may be required;

-detailing important due dates and careful review and oversight of completion of required tasks;

-establishing a procedure to address determination of jurisdiction and change of jurisdiction; and

-verifying through careful review of relevant documentation and any other necessary steps that notice and consent requirements have been met when those steps are completed by another provider.
+Interpretation: The organization should take steps to prevent practices that could limit or compromise a party's rights to notice and consent, including, for example: (1) following up on inconsistent or incomplete information on someone whose notice or consent may be required, (2) detailing important due dates and overseeing completion of required tasks, (3) establishing procedures to determine jurisdiction and change of jurisdiction, and (4) verifying that notice and consent requirements were met when those steps are completed by another provider.
+The organization should understand consent requirements set by state statutes.
+All states require consent from all legal parents if parental rights have not been terminated.
+Additional consent requirements vary and may include obtaining consent from (1) the child if over a certain age, (2) the agency or individual who has custody of the child, (3) the child’s guardian ad litem, or (4) the court that has jurisdiction over the child.

-FPAS 8.03
+FPAS 9.03

-When obtaining consents to adoption the program ensures all applicable legal requirements are met and verifies each individual providing consent:
+When obtaining consents to adoption, the organization ensures all applicable legal requirements are met and verifies each individual providing consent:

-has read the necessary documents and had their questions about those documents answered;

-understands the significance and meaning of the information in the documents;
+has read and understands the consent and any related documents;

 has had sufficient time to consider the decision;

 is not under the influence of any substances or conditions that could compromise their understanding or decision making;

-understands the need for their consent and any conditions under which they can revoke their consent.
+understands when and how they may revoke their consent.

 has not experienced any undue pressure or duress for their consent;